kinivi/tello-gesture-control/README.md

 _check [here](#Grid-Search) to understand how the architecture was selected_
 ### Creating dataset with new gestures
 First, pull datasets from Git LFS.
-[Here](https://github.com/git-lfs/git-lfs/wiki/Installation) is the instruction how to install LFS.
+[Here](https://github.com/git-lfs/git-lfs/wiki/Installation) is the instruction of how to install LFS.
 Then, run the command to pull default csv files
 ```sh
 git lfs install
 git lfs pull
 ```

-After that, run `main.py` and press "k" to enter the mode to save key points (displayed as **MODE:Logging Key Point**）
+After that, run `main.py` and press "n" to enter the mode to save key points (displayed as **MODE:Logging Key Point**）

 <img width="60%" alt="writing_mode" src="https://user-images.githubusercontent.com/13486777/111301228-a185a100-865a-11eb-8a3c-fa4d9ee96d6a.png">